• States

 There are quite a few spots to canoe, kayak, fish, and boat in this lovely national park.
 These areas include Kabetogama Lake, Ash River, and Rainy Lake.

-Besides these bodies of water, there are a few other spots at Voyageurs National Park that are worth your time, including Kettle Falls and Ellsworth Rock Gardens.
+Besides these bodies of water, a few other spots at Voyageurs National Park are worth your time, including Kettle Falls and Ellsworth Rock Gardens.

 Stunning scenery makes Voyagers one of the most beautiful national parks in the Midwest.